-Over time we've recieved many of the same questions via email or social
+Over time we've received many of the same questions via email or social

 media.
 Hopefully if you've come to this page someone has asked your question